- Wolf Moon, January 2

 “I love the romance and mythology of these, and I am trying to choose a mountain area which resonates with each moon.”

-Have a look at the moon names on the right, and let us know if you can think of a mountain destination to tie in with it!
+Have a look at the moon names on the left, and let us know if you can think of a mountain destination to tie in with it!
 Share your suggestions with us via email, or on Facebook or Twitter.

-Find out more in our March issue’s interview with Alan, and follow him online for the latest news @MunroMoonwalker and with the hashtag #MountainsOfTheMoon.
+Follow Alan online for the latest news @MunroMoonwalker and with the hashtag #MountainsOfTheMoon.

 Fifth Time Lucky